gem5/website/_pages/documentation/contributing_beginners_guide.md

 After this, a more detailed description of the commit can be added.
 This is inserted below the header, separated by an empty line.
 Including a description is optional but it's strongly recommended.
-The description may span multiple lines, and multiple paragraph. **No line in the description may exceed 75 characters.**
+The description may span multiple lines, and multiple paragraphs. **No line in the description may exceed 75 characters.**

 Below is an example of how a gem5 commit message should be formatted: